Writing in 1821, Sydney Smith railed that:

 The country belongs to the Duke of Rutland, Lord Lonsdale, the Duke of Newcastle, and about twenty other holders of boroughs.
 They are our masters!

-He was writing in protest of a practise, too often forgotten in our age, of the 'pocket borough.'
-These were areas of England and Wales which returned MPs to parliament who was not freely voted for by the people, but put in office by the pressure of a powerful landowner or rich merchant.
-'Pocket,' because the boroughs were said to be in the pocket of their patrons.
-In this book The Representative History of Great Britain and Ireland, Thomas Oldfield (1755–1822), an English political reformer, opined that of the 514 members, 340 were selected by their patrons - a mere 180 benefactors.
+He was writing in protest of a practise, too often forgotten in our age, of the ‘pocket borough.’
+These were areas of England and Wales which returned MPs to parliament who were not freely voted for by the people, but put in office by the pressure of a powerful landowner or rich merchant.
+‘Pocket,’ because the boroughs were said to be in the pocket of their patrons.
+In his book The Representative History of Great Britain and Ireland, Thomas Oldfield (1755–1822), an English political reformer, opined that of the 514 members, 340 were selected by their patrons – a mere 180 benefactors.

 Perhaps one of the great myths of the pocket borough era is that the corruption was all one way.
 The archetypal ‘fat cat’ with his fat fingers wrapped around the levers of power.
 In a number of cases, the electorate resisted domination by a powerful lord only to ensure they received their cut of the action.
 In the borough of New Shoreham, in 1771, 81 voters – a majority of the electorate – formed themselves into the ‘Christian Club.’
 This was a corrupt organisation who sold the borough to whoever paid the highest price.